 How much does a family law case cost and how many issues are presented?

-I was granted sole custody of my child, can I move out of state?
+I was granted sole custody of my child; can I move out of state?

 You will need a court order to move out of state.
 It is the burden on the person moving to prove it is in the child’s best interest to move.
 The court considers: the children’s interest in stability and continuity in the custodial arrangement, the distance of the move The age of the children and the children’s relationship with both parents, the relationship between the parents including, but not limited to, their ability to communicate and cooperate effectively and their willingness to put the interests of the children above their individual interests, the wishes of the children if they are mature enough for such an inquiry to be appropriate, and how the parents and child would benefit from the move.
-Consult one of our lawyers for more specifics.
+Consult us for more specifics.

 What is the definition of physical custody?